LIHPC-Computational-Geometry/dds-hexmeshing/README.md

                                replaced by 'size' and %d by the date and time (default: GMSH_%s)
-  -s, --size VALUE             Size factor in ]0,1]
+  -s, --size VALUE             Size factor in ]0,1] -v, --version                Print the version (date of last modification) of
+                               the underlying executables
 ```

 The script `python-scripts/step2mesh_GMSH.py` is called on each input.
 It opens `CAD.step` and write `tetra.vtk`, which is converted to `.mesh` (MEDIT) with `meshio`.
 Then `tris_to_tets` of Genomesh is used to extract the triangular surface mesh (`surface.obj`).